Iamsomatil/ALT-SOE/README.md

 # ALT-SOE
-This is the Repo for all ALTSCHOOL SOE Program cohort 2
+This is the Repo for all ALTSCHOOL SOE Program cohort 2.
+I am an aspiring Software Engineer well versed in HTML/CSS and currently learning Javascript with ALTSCHOOL Africa.